Discreet Confidential Consultation (213) 374-3952

 This is a good question because many people have a false view of how a sex crime case will be proven or prosecuted.
 I can't tell you how often people come into my office and say, well, they don't have any evidence against me, so I don't understand why I've been arrested.

-So if someone is saying you did something inappropriate to them, causing you to be charged with a sex crime, and the prosecutors call that person as a witness.
-They testify under penalty of perjury as to what supposedly happened; if the jury believes them, you could be convicted of the sex crime or crimes you're charged with as long as whatever it is they say meets the elements of the crime or crimes that you're charged with.
-It's as simple as that.
+So if someone is accusing you of inappropriate behavior, leading to a sex crime charge, and the prosecutors bring that person as a witness.
+They testify under penalty of perjury about what supposedly happened; if the jury believes them, you could be convicted of the sex crime or crimes you're charged with as long as their testimony meets the elements of the crime or crimes you're charged with.
+It's as straightforward and potentially threatening as that.

-An example I give in my office is if I took a gun out right now and I pointed it at you.
-I told you to provide me with all your stuff, and you gave me all your stuff, and I say, all right, get out of my office, and then you drove down to the local police department and say, hey Hedding went crazy.
+An example I give in my office is if I took a gun out right now and pointed it at you.
+I told you to provide me with all your stuff, and you gave me all your stuff.
+I said, "All right, get out of my office," and then you drove down to the local police department and said, "Hey, Hedding went crazy."

 He pointed a gun at me and took all my stuff.
 And in the meantime, while you were doing that, I called my secretary to tell her to take the gun and all of your stuff and throw it off the pier in Santa Monica, and she went and did that.